pirsch-analytics/pirsch-go-proxy/README.md

 <script defer type="text/javascript" src="/pirsch/pirsch-events.min.js" id="pirscheventsjs"></script>
 ```

-If you have installed on a different domain or subdomain, adjust the `src` and endpoints using the `data-endpoint` parameters.
+If you have installed it on a different domain or subdomain, adjust `src` and the endpoints using the `data-endpoint` parameters.

 ```JavaScript
 <script defer type="text/javascript"